smudge-js/smudge/notes/notes.md

 .pbr.clear() with transparent material not working as expected?
     .probably working "correctly", canvas expects premultiplied

-.pbr.line() bug: if your line is just 2 points and the closed option is true, the line won't draw
+x.pbr.line() bug: if your line is just 2 points and the closed option is true, the line won't draw